 They are great for sandwiches or as is for the best low-carb or gluten-free meal.
 Serve this on a toasted roll, bun, or ciabatta.
-It is also wonderful with other delicious Italian recipes like cheesy baked Pasta al Forno or fun little Caprese Sliders.
+It is also wonderful with other delicious Italian recipes like cheesy baked Pasta al Forno, a bowl of Roasted Cherry Tomato Soup, or fun little Caprese Sliders.

 Ingredients for Instant Pot Sausage and Peppers